marisacasillas/chatterlab/content/projects.md

 We have used a range of other experimental methods to investigate online language processing for conversation.
 For example, with [Connie de Vos](https://research.tilburguniversity.edu/en/persons/connie-de-vos) and colleagues, we developed a novel button-press measure of turn-end prediction for Sign Language of the Netherlands (NGT) to test where signed utterances are perceived to end and to understand whether predictions were affected by whether the turn was a question or not (read more [here](../lab-publications/Casillas_et_al_2015_The_perception_of_stroke-to-stroke_turn_boundaries_in_signed_conversation_CogSci.pdf)).
 With [Sara Bögels](https://research.tilburguniversity.edu/en/persons/sara-b%C3%B6gels) and colleagues we have used a neural imaging method called electroencephalography (EEG) with Dutch speakers to investigate when during a question addressees begin to plan their response and to understand how their speech planning affects their ability to simultaneously listen (read more [here](../lab-publications/Bogels_et_al_2018_Planning_versus_comprehension_in_turn_taking_Neuropsychologia.pdf)).

+### Roots of linguistic identity

+When children learn language, they learn more than sounds, words, and syntax: they learn how language can be used as a tool for constructing and performing social identities, for relating to others, and for otherwise communicating meaning beyond the literal.
+And yet, research on early child language learning has traditionally, and markedly, isolated itself from considerations of children’s simultaneous social and cultural development.
+Together with [Ruthe Foushee](https://neubauercollegium.uchicago.edu/people/ruthe-foushee), [Sharese King](https://neubauercollegium.uchicago.edu/people/sharese-king), [Annette D'Onofrio](https://neubauercollegium.uchicago.edu/people/annette-donofrio), and [Adriana Weisleder](https://neubauercollegium.uchicago.edu/people/adriana-weisleder), we seek to integrate the methods of developmental psychology and sociolinguistics so as to better understand the intersection of language-acquisition and the earliest developments of social identity.
+Our novel approach will focus on the learning of dialects by infants and young children (read more [here](https://neubauercollegium.uchicago.edu/research/roots-of-linguistic-identity)).

 ### Multimodal conversational coordination